nu-I86/sorter-bot/README.md

 # sorter-bot
 A simple Minecraft bot designed to organize chests based on item categories, powered by Mineflayer.
 Commands are only accepted by the given username, everybody else gets ignored.
+Huge thanks to the creators of [mineflayer](https://github.com/PrismarineJS/mineflayer) for making this possible!

 ## Commands
 I'll revisit this when its ready to use